Coolroom

-Coolroom is a UK digital download store offering films and music to own and rent.
-It is accessible online and as a bespoke IPTV channel on Microsoft's Windows Media Center available on laptops, desktops and home entertainment PCs.
-Users can preview cinema releases and download full feature films and music.
+Coolroom was a UK digital download store offering films and music to own and rent.
+It was accessible online and as a bespoke IPTV channel on Microsoft's Windows Media Center available on laptops, desktops and home entertainment PCs.
+Users could preview cinema releases and download full feature films and music.

-Coolroom has been highlighted as one of the few legal download services currently available in the UK.
-Coolroom enables users to download premium film and music content, and securely access it wirelessly within their home network with Intel Viiv enabled devices, as well as on Xbox 360.
-Downloaded films and music can also be played on portable video and mp3 players.
+Coolroom was highlighted as one of the few legal download services available in the UK at the time.
+Coolroom enabled users to download premium film and music content, and securely access it wirelessly within their home network with Intel Viiv enabled devices, as well as on Xbox 360.
+Downloaded films and music could also have been played on portable video and mp3 players.

 3D Coolroom

 Coolroom offers users a 3D virtual environment, styled around a loft apartment.
 Different areas allow users to preview additional clips and cast interviews and upload personal content including music and pictures which can then be played and displayed in the apartment.
 In the current version users can also personalise the apartment and there are suggestions it is moving towards social networking where users will be able to invite friends into their Coolroom.